Black People Southern Potato Salad

 • Peel the russet potatoes and leave them whole.
 (If you’re using the optional small red or purple potatoes, do not peel them.)

-• Allow the cooked potatoes to cool enough so they’re still warm to the touch (but not hot).
+• Remove the potatoes from the pot and let them cool enough so they’re still warm to the touch (but not hot).

 • Then coarsely chop the potatoes into medium-sized chunks and add them to a large mixing bowl.